How Does Moisture Impact Equipment Failure?

 ASTM D570-08 Water Absorption of Plastics

-Water absorption data could provide additional insights on short-term and long-term performances of insulation in real-life environments.
+Water absorption data could provide additional insights into the short-term and long-term performances of insulation in real-life environments.
 It relates directly to the chemical and hygroscopic nature of the insulation and its constituents.
 It allows the end product designer to select and optimize the type of insulation best suited for an environment where humidity is the main concern and to design countermeasures.
 It can also be used for material quality and process control purposes, i.e., dry glass and unsaturated sites in the polymer chains.